-Children should have the opportunity to learn mathematics in an enjoyable, supportive, engaging and challenging environment.
-To this end, it is crucial: that our students develop a confidence in themselves; that they do not fear being wrong; and that they understand that it is as important to learn from mistakes as it is to learn from fact.
+Children should learn mathematics in an enjoyable, supportive, engaging and challenging environment.
+It is crucial: that our students develop a confidence in themselves; that they do not fear being wrong; and that they understand that it is as important to learn from mistakes as it is to learn from fact.

 The children in Years 4 and 5 are taught in their forms as mixed ability groups.
 The work set is differentiated so that every child’s ability is catered for.
 In Years 6-8 the children are set by ability and use the Maths Frameworking scheme that has differentiated books for each year.